viklund/courses/r_programming/1611/Exercises/Dataframes.md

         $`20`
         [1] 50
     </pre>
     </details>
 <br>

-6. Figure out what the main differences are between the function lapply and sapply and try use both of them with the function summary on your newly created list.
+6. Figure out what the main differences are between the function lapply and sapply are and use both of them with the function summary on your newly created list.
     What are the pros and cons of the two approaches to calculate the same summary statistics?